 - f.
 Reflect the location of the proposed off-site vehicular access easement, which will provide access to the subject site from the public right-of-way of Yale Avenue. - g.
 Provide the square footage of all proposed signs on the plan. - h.
+Provide at least two pedestrian lights on Yale Avenue using the following City of College Park specification: Aluminite, "DP-12-4-36", VK1340/LED-UV-BK. - i.
+Provide at least two small size maturing, native species street trees on Yale Avenue, if physically feasible. - j.
+Provide a note on the plan regarding the number and location of off-site parking spaces to be provided and any conditions attached to their use.

-Remove the freestanding sign from the plan. - 2.
-Prior to approval of any building permits, the applicant shall submit a Historic Area Work Permit (HAWP) application for the new construction within the Old Town College Park Historic District (66-042) as represented by the Planning Board's approval of Detailed Site Plan DSP-17052.
+2. Prior to approval of any building permits, the applicant shall submit a Historic Area Work Permit (HAWP) application for the new construction within the Old Town College Park Historic District (66-042) as represented by the Planning Board's approval of Detailed Site Plan DSP-17052.
 Any alterations to the plans and specifications made through the Planning Board's review of the subject application must be reflected in the required HAWP application for the same work, and the required HAWP application must be approved by the Historic Preservation Commission.